danielmarkschwartz/zenlang/zenspec.md

 are specified using a comma delimited list.
 At least one return value must be specified, but can be void.
 Lastly curly braces enclose a list of expressions that make up the body of the function.

+### Type Expressions

+Types are compile time entities that exist in a seperate namespace from other identifiers.
+They consist of predifined type privatives and compound types defined using typedef, struct, enum, or union.

+Type expressions are used to express the type of an object in casts, structure/union declarations, function agruments, and typedefs.

+The simiplest form of type expression is simply an identifier corresponiding to a declared type.
+This can be followed by '*' to indicate a pointer of that type, or '[]' to indicate an array.
+Array brackets can contain an expression that can be evaluted at compile time to an integer, to indicate the array size.